hmcts/ops-runbooks/MailRelay/README.md

-# Mailrelay v2
+# MailRelay v2

-This runbook describes how Mailrelay is configured and deployed and the steps that are necessary to on-board new clients.
-The Mailrelay configuration can be found in the repo [exim-relay](https://github.com/hmcts/exim-relay).
+This runbook describes how MailRelay is configured and deployed and the steps that are necessary to on-board new clients.
+The MailRelay configuration can be found in the repo [exim-relay](https://github.com/hmcts/exim-relay).

 ## How to On-board Clients

-Each service will require a username and password to utilise the Mailrelay service and these will be stored in Key Vault ([Dev: sds-mailrelay-dev](https://portal.azure.com/#@HMCTS.NET/resource/subscriptions/867a878b-cb68-4de5-9741-361ac9e178b6/resourceGroups/sds-mailrelay-dev-rg/providers/Microsoft.KeyVault/vaults/sds-mailrelay-dev/secrets), [Prod: sds-mailrelay-prod](https://portal.azure.com/#@HMCTS.NET/resource/subscriptions/5ca62022-6aa2-4cee-aaa7-e7536c8d566c/resourceGroups/sds-mailrelay-prod-rg/providers/Microsoft.KeyVault/vaults/sds-mailrelay-prod/overview)).
+Each service will require a username and password to utilise the MailRelay service and these will be stored in Key Vault ([Dev: sds-mailrelay-dev](https://portal.azure.com/#@HMCTS.NET/resource/subscriptions/867a878b-cb68-4de5-9741-361ac9e178b6/resourceGroups/sds-mailrelay-dev-rg/providers/Microsoft.KeyVault/vaults/sds-mailrelay-dev/secrets), [Prod: sds-mailrelay-prod](https://portal.azure.com/#@HMCTS.NET/resource/subscriptions/5ca62022-6aa2-4cee-aaa7-e7536c8d566c/resourceGroups/sds-mailrelay-prod-rg/providers/Microsoft.KeyVault/vaults/sds-mailrelay-prod/overview)).
 The Username will be the service name; the password should be randomly generated and be sufficiently complex.

 1. Create a new secret in Key Vault and associate a complex password
 2. Branch off the [Flux](https://github.com/hmcts/sds-flux-config) repo, edit the configuration file [mailrelay2.yaml](https://github.com/hmcts/sds-flux-config/blob/master/k8s/release/mailrelay/mailrelay2/patches/prod/cluster-00/mailrelay2.yaml) then append the new service account to the section authKeyVaultSecrets.